Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 First, you must download and install Node.js: https://nodejs.org/en/

 After Node.js is installed, run the below command in your console inside this folder.
-It is required to install important code the script depends on to run:
+It is required to install important code the script depends on to run, and you can do that easily with the following command:

     npm install

 Here is the start script:

     node index.js [--probeTribe tribeName] [--probeName playerName] [--num numberOfBots] [--link moomooPartyLink] [--tribe tribeName] [--name botName] [--randnames true] [--chat chatMessage] [--ai true]`

+See the next section for information on everything after `node index.js`.

+## Configuration

+There are two main modes to this bot, probing and botting.

+### Botting

+This section is WIP.

+### Probing

+In short:

 `--probeTribe` searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with --link.

 `--probeName` does almost the same thing as --probeTribe, but searches the leaderboards for a player with the given name.

+You can probe (search) for a name on the leaderboard or a tribe on all the public Moomoo.io servers.
+This is useful if you want to use the other part of this script to put bots on someone's livestream.

+Here is the start script for probing using a tribe name:

+    node index.js --probeTribe Nebula

+This will return a list of server IPs which have the tribe `Nebula` in them.

+Here is the start script for probing using a name on the leaderboard:

+    node index.js --probeName Lucario

+Similar to the other command, this will return a list of server IPs which have the player `Lucario` on the leaderboard.

+You can feed both the outputs into `--link` for the botting start script.

 ## Console Commands